GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 Translate IteratorIR into "backend language", for example C++ using GridTools.

-The `FencilSourceModuleGenerator` protocol in `fencil_processors.processor_interface` interface defines the interface for the first step, from IteratorIR to `fencil_processors.source_modules.source_modules.SourceModule`.
-This step can optionally make use of a `FencilFormatter` (also defined in `processor_interface.py`) to deliver the source code along with information accessible to further steps.
+The `SourceModuleGenerator` protocol in `fencil_processors.processor_interface` interface defines the interface for the first step, from IteratorIR to `fencil_processors.source_modules.source_modules.SourceModule`.
+This step can optionally make use of a `ProgramFormatter` (also defined in `processor_interface.py`) to deliver the source code along with information accessible to further steps.

 The output of this step is a `SourceModule` instance, which is safely hashable.